If I had my way, I would eat almost every meal wearing my sweatpants, sitting on my couch, while watching Grey’s Anatomy.

 While I could blissfully cuddle into my collie puppy and lose myself in an endless stream of queso and chips, when it comes to fajitas, I prefer to kick back at a well-appointed table and take in every moment.

-And when I am trying to cut back on our eating out expenses, fajitas make for one of the most fun spreads to prepare at home.
+And when I am trying to cut back on expensive takeout and restaurant meals, fajitas make for one of the most fun spreads to prepare at home.

 With tacos, I let my imagination run wild towards pickled toppings, glorious guacamole, and aioli drizzles.
 For fajitas, I like to keep things simple, because that’s how they live on in the Mexican food memories of my childhood.